What causes visual stress?

 We have had lots of great success with coloured overlays and tinted spectacles.
 Many people report a significant improvement in both the comfort, speed of reading and comprehension.
 Some children have found they may jump several reading ages in a short space of time.

 To arrange a visual stress test you will need an up-to-date eye examination.
-Please contact your local branch to arrange your visual stress examination or book an appointment online now.
+Please contact your local branch to discuss booking your visual stress examination.
+You can also do this over the phone on 0800 40 20 20 now.
 We look forward to finding out if colour could help you!